SilentVoid13/Chesser/README.md

 ## Usage

-To use [Chesser](https://github.com/SilentVoid13/Chesser), you first need to declare a `chesser` code block like so:
+To use [Chesser](https://github.com/SilentVoid13/Chesser), you first need to declare a `chess` code block like so:

 ![chesser_block](imgs/chesser_block.png)

 This will create a basic chess board in the start position.

-You can declare various settings **inside** the `chesser` code block, like a [FEN](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) string to describe a particular board position.
+You can declare various settings **inside** the `chess` code block, like a [FEN](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) string to describe a particular board position.
 You can find the full settings list below.

 ## Settings

-Here are the available settings for a `chesser` code block:
+Here are the available settings for a `chesr` code block:

 | Name          | Possible Values                                              | Description                                                  |
 | ------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |